andy5995/vs-fltk/docs/static-templates.md

 - `to` final value.
 - `step` step of increment.
 It can be negative.
 If so `to<from` must hold true.

 Infinite cycles are detected before execution, in which case no cycle will run.
+Unlike other `for` variants, there is no header, footer or empty child.
+Anything inside a `for-range` is interpreted as `item`.

-#### `for` & `for-prop`
+#### `for` & `for-props`

-To iterate over elements and props of an element respectively.
+To iterate over children and props of an element respectively.
-Aside from that, they share the same interface.
+Aside from that, they mostly share the same interface.

 - `tag` the name of the symbol hosting the current xml node pointer.
 If empty, its default is `$`
 - `in` must be specified and is a path expression
-- `filter` if set it is a quickjs formula
+- `filter` ~~if set it is a quickjs formula~~ its actual definition has yet to be determined.
+I'd like to avoid qjs if possible.
 - `sort-by` (only available for `for`) list of comma separated path expressions.
 Elements will be sorted giving priority from left to right
-- `order-by` order preference for each field in the `sort-by` or the only default one for `for-prop`, comma separated.
+- `order-by` order preference for each field in the `sort-by` or the only one implicit for `for-props`.
 Each entry is a pair `type:comparator` with type either ASC, DESC or RANDOM.
-The comparator can be skipped, and it will be assumed default to be the default one.
+If not provided, comparator is assumed to be the default one.
+As an alternative comparator we could have a one using `.` to separate values in tokens, and order them token by token.
-- `limit` maximum number of entries to be iterated
+- `limit` maximum number of entries to be iterated.
+If 0 all of the will be considered, if positive that or the maximum number, if negative all but that number if possible o no contnet.
 - `offset` offset from start (of the filtered and ordered list of children)

-Both `for` & `for-prop` support the following list of children.
-You can use as many as you want with any order, they will be rearranged automatically.
+Both `for` & `for-props` support the following list of children.
+You can use as many instances of them as you want, in any order.

 - `header` shown at the top of a not-emtpy container
 - `footer` shown at the botton of a not-empty container
 - `empty` shown if a container is empty
 - `item` the main body
-- `error` shown if it was not possible to retrieve items because of an error in the path
+- `error` shown if it was not possible to retrieve items (because of an error in the path)

 ### `value`

 To introduce the value of an expression as text content of an element.
 It accept a path expression `src` as argument.
 By default, it is assumed to be `$`.
 It also supports an additional `format` argument, but at this stage it has no implementation.

 ### `element`